Sarahan: Palace

 The King's and Queen's Palace are comparatively recent buildings adjacent to the temple.
-The palaces are generally not open for visitors, though there is some access to the garden and orchard.
-The royal family does not live there any longer and visits occasionally during Durga Puja Festival in October.
+The royal family does not live there and visits occasionally during Durga Puja Festival in October.

-Pheasantry

-Jujurana is one of the protected species of birds in the region which is also the state bird of Himachal Pradesh.
-Pheasantry at Sarahan (500m from temple) caters to breeding of some local species of birds.
-The pheasantry is closed during summer, it being the breeding season.

-Hawa-Ghar

-Hawa-Ghar is a small sitting area built under canopy with views of the peaks and valley.
-Tall trees have grown around it now and views are obstructed.
-Its built 2 km uphill of Sarahan.

-Stadium

-A stadium is built near pheasantry and a Nallah (Large Natural Drain) passes underneath it.

-Hotels

-The Hotel Shrikhand is located at edge of the hill.
-Its architecture replicates that of a Bhimakali Temple.
-Its design and green roof can be seen while coming from Jeori.

-Stream

-There is a warm water stream at Jeori just ahead of turn for Sarahan on NH22.
-There are dedicated bathing area with changing rooms at the stream.
-The stream is believed to have medicative properties by locals.

 Geography and climate

 Sarahan is located at 31.52°N 77.80°E. It has an average elevation of 2,313 metres (7,589 feet).

-The cold climate is suitable for apple farming.
 From November to March, the region receives moderate to heavy snowfall with intermittent rainfall.
 The temperature ranges from 7 ˚C to -11 ˚C. From April to July the summer season has temperatures between 10 ˚C to 28 ˚C. From August to October, the region receives moderate rainfall.